What does it mean when you see “customs clearance completed” on Amazon?

 As such, a large number of orders begin in the U.S. Even though such orders could be shipped directly to EU countries, that is often not the chosen route.

 So, it’s common for packages to clear customs in the United Kingdom on their way to another destination.
 They then have to clear customs for the destination country when they arrive.
-So, you can get two messages related to clearing customs.
+So, you can get two messages related to the customs clearance process before it is completed.

 You can see how this type of scenario could arise for many orders and not just orders from the U.S. to Europe.

-Even when the package clears customs in your country, it might still be far away.
+Even when the package completed clearance through customs in your country, it might still be far away.
 Some countries are large, and it takes time to ship an item across the vast spaces between locations.

 This is sometimes the most frustrating misconception.
 You would think that you got a message about customs because the obstacle has been cleared, and the package is on the move again.
 That’s just not always the case.